Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on auto insurance consists of avoiding accidents and claims, having a good credit history, not filing small claims, and taking advantage of discounts.
-Take the time to compare rates every couple of years by requesting rates from direct insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Saving money on auto insurance not only requires avoiding accidents and claims, but also having a good credit history, eliminating unnecessary coverage, and qualifying for all possible discounts.
+Take the time to comparison shop at least every other year by getting rate quotes from direct companies like GEICO and Progressive, and also from several local insurance agents.

-The points below are a quick rundown of the material that was covered in the above illustrations.
+The points below are a quick rundown of the car insurance concepts touched on in the above illustrations.

-- Drivers with reckless driving or DUI convictions may pay on average $1,680 more annually to insure a Toyota Sequoia
+- Drivers with reckless driving or DUI convictions pay on average $1,680 more per year to insure a Toyota Sequoia

 Rate Tables and Charts